jmquigley/util.fixture/README.md

 This would contain a usable fixture named `some-test`.
 The name of the fixture is a parameter to the function constructor.
 Within these named fixture directories one can place files and directories used by a test.
 See the usage section below on how to use this within a test.

+The reason for this module is to deal with concurrency in the [ava](https://github.com/avajs/ava) test runner.
+It runs tests concurrently, so using one directory for test fixtures is a problem as the tests will share artifacts incorrectly (think of two tests trying to access the same file and writing different things at the same time).
+This overcomes that issue by making a separate temporary location each time a fixture is instantiated; different tests will each have their own copy of the fixture.

 #### Features
 - Template replacement
 - Automatic parsing of a JSON file within the fixture
 - Parsing of a data file list
+- Can be used with concurrent test processing

 ## Installation